By Kate Tietje

 The liver is one of our “detox organs.”
 Its job is to filter all the toxins that we are exposed to on a daily basis, so that they can be safely excreted.

 Unfortunately, in our modern world, there are so many toxins that the liver can become overburdened.
 They’re found in our air, water, and food.
-It’s hard for the liver to do its job when there is so much to handle!
+It’s hard for the liver to do its job when there is so much extra to handle these days!

 When the liver is overburdened, it can become congested.
-When it does, it’s no longer effectively filtering out those toxins, which can stay in a person’s system or get stored in fat (to protect the body).
-This can result in lots of different symptoms!
+When it does, it’s no longer effectively filtering out those toxins, which can stay in a person’s system (get stored in fat to protect the body from it).
+This can result in lots of different symptoms – some that may show up even years later when that fat is accessed!

 Signs of Liver Congestion (and How to Fix It)